psu13/mutable-hakyll/posts/quantum.md

 author: psu
 ---

-The classic physics path to explaining quantum mechanics is historical and analytical.
-I did this to you in [part 1](mechanics.html) of this series.

-First you are taught an elaborate framework of differential equations and geometry that seemed to solve all of physics, until it didn't.
-You are then presented with a strange and ad-hoc algorithm for converting one set of differential equations (from Newton and Maxwell) into a different set of differential equations (from Heisenberg, Schrödinger, von Neumann, and Dirac) along with some strange rules about probability.
-Somehow following these rules and solving the Schrödinger equation leads you to explanations of mysteries like the energy levels of the hydrogen atom.

-Then you are told to solve the Schrödinger equation over and over again.

-By the end of the class you might conclude that the two difficult things in quantum mechanics are:

-1. Solving differential equations.

-2. Figuring out where exactly the electron is inside the atom ... because the equations don't tell you this anymore.

-When I took quantum mechanics in college, this is the course I got and I dropped out after a month and took operating systems instead.

-Later on, as I [took up physics as a hobby](reading-physics.html), I found a second path to quantum mechanics that was very different.
-This path starts out with just a few pages of rules involving something called _Hilbert space_, some simple linear algebra, and some rules about probability and "measurement".
-You might also say that this path just skips to telling you the final answer immediately, rather than working through all of the historical steps.
-This is good.

-What is nice about this non-historical and "algebraic" approach is that you don't (really) have to understand how to solve differential equations to figure out what is weird about quantum mechanics.
-It ends up that the weirdness just sort of falls out of a few simple[^1] facts about linear algebra.
+Almost every book or article about quantum mechanics seems to start with a passage like
+this:

+> Quantum mechanics is arguably the most successful physical theory in the history of science but strangely, no one really seems to agree about how it works.

+And now I've done it to you too.
+One of the main reasons people write this sentence over and over again is because of what is called _the measurement problem_.
+Here is a way to state the measurement problem, which I will then try to explain to you in the rest of the article.

+The measurement problem refers to the following facts, which seem to contradict each
+other:

+1. On the one hand, when we measure quantum systems we always get one answer.

+1. On the other hand, if we believe in the basic postulates of quantum theory, and we believe that the measurement process is governed by those postulates, there quantum states which, when measured, should not give you one answer.

+In [part 1](mechanics.html) of this series I gave you a bit of the history and motivation behind the development of quantum mechanics.
+It followed the development of the theory the way a lot of physics text books do, with lots of differential equations and other scary math.
+We will now leave all that behind us.

+My plan for this article is to get to the point where we can write down a mathematical formulation of the measurement problem which is relatively rigorous.
+To do this we have to describe the formalism of quantum mechanics.
+Surprisingly, this mostly boils down to some basic[^1] facts about linear algebra, instead of all the scary differential equations from part 1.

 ### Quantum States and Hilbert Space

 The rules of quantum mechanics are about _states_ and _observables_.
-To try and keep this section a bit shorter and less tedious I link out to Wikipedia for the details of many of the rules.
+These are both described by objects from a fancy sort of linear algebra, which involves a lot of axioms that are interesting (not really) but not needed for our purposes.
+To try and keep this section a bit shorter and less tedious I link out to Wikipedia for many of the mathematical details, and just provide the highlights that we need here.

 Quantum states live in a thing called a [_Hilbert space_](https://en.wikipedia.org/wiki/Hilbert_space), which is a generalization of a vector space.
 Observables are a particular kind of linear function, or _operator_ on a Hilbert space.

 The ingredients that make up a Hilbert space are: